-Data architect, computational scientist, and technical leader.
-Andy is the Chief Data Scientist of REX Real Estate, where he is bringing his experience building smart scalable data systems to the real estate industry.
+Andy Terrel is president of NumFOCUS.
+He is also the chief data scientist of REX Real Estate, where he brings his experience building smart, scalable data systems to the real estate industry.
 A data architect, computational scientist, and technical leader, Andy is a passionate advocate for open source scientific codes and has been involved in the wider scientific Python community since 2006, contributing to numerous projects in the scientific stack.

-Peter Wang is the cofounder and CTO of Continuum Analytics, where he leads the product engineering team for the Anaconda platform and open source projects including Bokeh and Blaze.
+Peter Wang is the cofounder and CTO of Anaconda, where he leads the product engineering team for the Anaconda platform and open source projects including Bokeh and Blaze.
 Peter’s been developing commercial scientific computing and visualization software for over 15 years and has software design and development experience across a broad variety of areas, including 3-D graphics, geophysics, financial risk modeling, large data simulation and visualization, and medical imaging.
 As a creator of the PyData conference, he also devotes time and energy to growing the Python data community by advocating, teaching, and speaking about Python at conferences worldwide.
 Peter holds a BA in physics from Cornell University.

 Jake Vanderplas is the director of research in the physical sciences at the University of Washington’s eScience Institute, where his research is primarily in the area of data-driven astronomy and astrophysics.
 In addition, Jake is a maintainer and/or frequent contributor to many open source Python projects, including scikit-learn, scipy, mpld3, and others.
 He occasionally blogs about Python, machine learning, data visualization, open science, and related topics at Jakevdp.github.io.